seaneagan/intlx/README.md

-#Tempora

-Tempora is relative time internationalization for dart.
+#Intlx

+  Intlx is experimental internationalization APIs for Dart, which have not yet made it into the intl package itslef.
+  All data is sourced from CLDR.

 ##Features:

-* AgeFormat
+* TimelineFormat
   formats Dates into their relative Duration and direction from now e.g. "37 minutes ago" or "In 2 days"
 * DurationFormat
   formats Durations e.g. "5 hours"